-MAXIMILLION-Columbia 3-10129 CALL ME UP (AND WE'LL GET DOWN) (prod. by
+MAXIMILLION-Columbia 3-10129

-Jimmy Wisner & Alan Abrahams) (Trajames/Maximillion, ASCAP)
+CALL ME UP (AND WE'LL GET DOWN) (prod. by Jimmy Wisner & Alan Abrahams) (Trajames/Maximillion, ASCAP) Tung that might have been written a

 Tune that might have been written as a sequel to "Doctor's Orders" gets an almost Doobie Brothers-gone-disco handling by the regally-monikered act.